Bryan Chamberlain

-High school career
+Early life

 Chamberlain was born August 15, 1993, in Albany, Georgia, to parents Tanya and Fredrick Chamberlain.
 He attended Monroe Comprehensive High School and started his high school sports career as a freshman playing center on the basketball team.
 The offensive line coach on the football team promised Chamberlain's mother that he would get Chamberlain a college scholarship if she allowed her son to play football.
 Chamberlain started on the football team the following three years and did not return to the basketball court.
 He was named an all-region and all-metro player and played in the Georgia-Florida high school All-Star game.
 A mid-level three-star recruit (Rivals.com rated him the #87 prospect and 247Sports.com rated him #64 prospect in the state of Georgia), Chamberlain garnered interest from such colleges as Georgia, Clemson, and Louisville but committed to Georgia Tech in April 2010.
 He graduated from Monroe in May 2011.